-How do I get into the program files directory in DOS?
+How to get into the program files directory in DOS

 When accessing the Program Files directory from the command line of an early version of Windows, you may encounter an error such as "Invalid number of parameters."
 This error is often caused by the lack of support for long file names.
 To get around this error, use the 8.3 file format or surround the directory in quotes, as shown in the examples below.

-Newer computers with a 64-bit processor will have two Program Files directories.
-One Program Files directory for 32-bit programs and the other for 64-bit programs.
-To get into the "Program Files (x86)" directory for 32-bit programs type the following command.
+Newer computers with a 64-bit processor have two Program Files directories: one Program Files directory for 32-bit programs and the other for 64-bit programs.
+To get into the "Program Files (x86)" directory for 32-bit programs, type the following command.

-Tip: Use the Tab key to autocomplete directory names.
-For example, if you're at the C:\> prompt type cd pro and press the Tab key to autocomplete "Program Files" and if you press the Tab key again, it will autocomplete "Program Files (x86)."
+Use Tab to autocomplete directory names.
+For example, if you're at the C:\> prompt, type cd pro and press Tab to autocomplete "Program Files."
+If you press Tab again, it autocompletes "Program Files (x86)."